Ron Sims: Political career

 In 1985, Sims was elected to the King County Council, being reelected in 1989 and 1993.
 During his first term, he and fellow Councilman Bruce Laing led a campaign that saw the county rededicate its name, in 1986, to honor Martin Luther King Jr., rather than original namesake and slaveowner William R. King, who had been elected as Vice President of the United States just prior to the 1852 creation of the county.
 (The namesake change was legally enshrined by Washington state in 2005.)

 In 1994, he was defeated by Republican incumbent Slade Gorton in an election for the United States Senate.

 In 1996, he was appointed King County Executive after the previous holder of the office, Gary Locke, was elected governor of Washington.
 He was re-elected in 1997, 2001 and 2005.

-On July 29, 2003, he announced that he would seek the Democratic nomination for Washington state governor in the 2004 elections.
+On July 29, 2003, he announced that he would seek the Democratic nomination for Washington state governor in the 2004 election.
 Sims made news in the campaign when he proposed replacing the state sales tax and business and occupation tax with a progressively graduated income tax.
 In the primary election held on September 14, 2004, Sims lost to state Attorney General Christine Gregoire.